kotori-y/Scopy/docs/user_guide.rst

 Screening Visualizer
 --------------------
 In the case of early drug discovery, data visualized as a gram or diagram can provide a simplified view of multidimensional property and ideally reveal correlations.
-The :mod:`ScoVisualize` module provides four different visualization functions, including basic feature radar charts, feature-feature related scatter diagram, functional group marker gram and cloud gram.
+The `ScoVisualize`_ module provides four different visualization functions, including basic feature radar charts, feature-feature related scatter diagram, functional group marker gram and cloud gram.

 PC Visualizer
 ~~~~~~~~~~~~~
-The :mod:`scopy.ScoVisualize.pc_depict` module provides the visualization of PC properties distribution and drug-likeness rules.
+The submodule `ScoVisualize.pc_depict` module provides the visualization of PC properties distribution and drug-likeness rules.

 Proprty Matrix
 """"""""""""""